-In preparing the integrative paper, the student is encouraged to work closely with a faculty member throughout the integrative paper project.
-Interaction with his/her advisor and other faculty on the paper

-(e.g., discussing preliminary ideas, critiquing drafts, etc.) is highly desirable, both for increasing the quality of the research and for building student-faculty ties.
-As explained below, however, there are only specific ways in which faculty can provide feedback on integrative papers.
+In preparing the Integrative Paper, the student is encouraged to work closely with a faculty member throughout the Integrative Paper project.
+Interaction with his/her advisor and other faculty on the paper (e.g., discussing preliminary ideas, critiquing drafts, etc.) is highly desirable, both for increasing the quality of the research and for building student-faculty ties.
+As explained below, however, there are only specific ways in which faculty can provide feedback on Integrative Papers.

-The integrative paper is to be submitted to the committee members in a format (paper or electronic) as agreed upon by the student and the committee members.
+The Integrative Paper is to be submitted to the committee members in a format (paper or electronic) as agreed upon by the student and the committee members.
 The paper must be double-spaced.
 The maximum length, including abstract, tables, figures, and appendices, but not references, is 7,500 words.
-Thus, the paper must not exceed 25 double-spaced pages or, equivalently, 600 lines of 12 point type with 1" margins.
+Thus, the paper should not exceed 25 double-spaced pages or, equivalently, 600 lines of 12 point type with 1" margins.